sxs-collaboration/qnmfits/README.md

 This code can handle both extrapolated and CCE waveforms from the SXS catalog, and it comes equipped with [`scri`](https://github.com/moble/scri/) based function that allows you to map the CCE waveform to the superrest frame of the remnant for a high-precision ringdown analysis.
+Moreover, `qnmfits` can also be used to analyze ringdowns from generic waveforms.

 ## Installation
 This packages uses [`scri`](https://github.com/moble/scri), which should be installed with `conda` (see the `scri` quickstart [here](https://github.com/moble/scri#quick-start)).
 It is recommended to install `scri` first, before installing this package: